 If you need any more information about the event that isn’t provided on our website, please contact us and we will do our best to answer your questions.

-You must pre-book tickets for this event, please see our ticket page for all the information regarding tickets.
+You must pre-book tickets for these events, please see our ticket page for all the information regarding tickets.
 There are limited tickets so selling out is a possibility.
 Please see our ticket page for all the information regarding tickets.
 There are limited tickets so selling out is a possibility.

 Information for visitors (not attending the Festival):

-The Wolseley Centre’s buildings (including cafe) and nature reserve will be closed to any visitors other than ticket holders for the WildChild Festival on the 7th August 2019.
+The Wolseley Centre’s buildings (including cafe) and nature reserve will be open during normal opening hours to visitors during the festival events.

 If you are unsure, please contact 01889 880100 when planning your visit.

-The Wildchild Festival activities and displays will be located across the whole of The Wolseley Centre and grounds.
-There are a variety of different types of areas.
-The majority of the Festival will take place on Park Bank a grassy area near to the accessible parking.
+The majority of the Festival activities will take place on Park Bank, a grassy area near to the car park.
 There is a large flat grass area which can sometimes be bumpy especially if the moles or rabbits have been to visit.
-Here, there will be large tents for shelter if it rains.

 The Art Trail will take place around the remainder of the site this may include the sensory garden and lakes.
 There is a footpath and boardwalk that is suitable for prams, wheelchairs and tiny feet.